BretFisher/docker-build-workflow/README.md

 6. Build and push image via docker/build-push-action with GitHub-based layer caching
 7. Reports tags and labels in the PR comments

+## What other ways can I use this workflow?

+I have a more advanced example of using this reusable workflow to do a "promotion" style workflow of:

+1. On PR creation, build and push to a "dev" registry (GHCR)
+2. On PR merge, build and push to a "prod" registry (Docker Hub)
+3. Create a GitOps YAML update PR to update image tags
+4. Notify of GitOps PR creation in Slack

+I've added that example to my [github-actions-templates](https://github.com/BretFisher/github-actions-templates) repo.

 ## This repository is part of my example DevOps repos on GitHub Actions

 - [bretfisher/github-actions-templates](https://github.com/BretFisher/github-actions-templates) - Main reusable templates repository